Navigation auf uzh.ch

 Today, we live in a world of interconnected global issues of great complexity.
 Yet, digital transformation and technological advancement – even when developed with good intentions and used for good purposes – may supercharge existing problems and power dynamics and become increasingly interlocking, which makes problem-solving ever harder.
 While the scale and magnitude of the global issues are accelerating and growing ever more complex, our ability to comprehend these challenges and respond accordingly across all sectors and cultures is not matching pace.
 This gap between the rising interconnected complexity of our problems and our inability to make sense of them is the «wisdom gap».

-The BRIDGE Lab offers an exploratory space to bridge the «wisdom gap» by addressing the challenge of «value sensitive innovation» through its strategically defined service portfolio.
+The BRIDGE Lab offers an exploratory space to bridge the «wisdom gap» by addressing the challenge of «value sensitive innovation» through its strategically defined service portfolio (PNG, 181 KB).
 The ethos of the lab is to smoothen the path and support different societal actors with better acceptance of, and adaptation to, emerging technology of high impact.
 In the long run, the outcomes of the lab activities will help local authorities to strengthen the competence profiles and to enhance the attractiveness and competitiveness of the Greater Zurich Area as a unique hub for innovation.

 The BRIDGE Lab is funded by the Digitalization Initiative of the Zurich Higher Education Institutions (DIZH).
 Project partners include key societal actors at different institutional levels, such as the Swiss federal and cantonal authorities.